EternalSaga/SimpleDnnLayers/README.md

 # simple-two-layers-mlp
 A simple two layers multiple layers perceptron based on pure C++.

-I coded it to prove C++ is also suitable for machine learning / deep learning.
+I coded it to prove that C++ is also suitable for machine learning / deep learning.

 # Environment
 Visual Studio 2019 with C++17